 - The list of Bird-a-thon 2021 Nature Activities will be released the week of May 10.
 Each activity is worth one point.

 Teams may also choose to form sub-groups of birders in order to compete for the following birding awards: Brewster Cup, Forbush Award, County Cup, and Sitting Duck Award.
 Birders who wish to participate in a strategic birding sub-group:

-- Can apply to their Team Captain via an online form starting March 30.
+- Can apply to their Team Captain via this online form.

 - Must follow the Birding Code of Ethics.